joromemarcon/Smile_Simulation/README.md

 # Smile_Simulation

-FIRST THING TO BE DONE:
+FIRST THING TO BE DONE
         ** Must have gazebo desktop installed!
         If you do not have huskey_gazebo please install with the following
         command:

                 sudo apt-get install ros-<distro>-husky-simulator

         Initialize your environment: